Jerome, Arizona: 19th century

-Angus McKinnon and Morris A. Ruffner filed the first copper mining claims at this location in 1876.
+Angus McKinnon and Morris A. Ruffner filed the first copper-mining claims at this location in 1876.
 In 1880, Frederick A. Tritle, the governor of the Arizona Territory, and Frederick F. Thomas, a mining engineer from San Francisco, bought these claims from the original owners.
-In 1883, with the aid of eastern financiers including James A. MacDonald and Eugene Jerome of New York City, they created the United Verde Copper Company.
-The small adjacent mining camp on Cleopatra Hill was named Jerome in honor of Eugene Jerome, who became the company secretary.
+In 1883, with the aid of eastern financiers, including James A. MacDonald and Eugene Jerome of New York City, they created the United Verde Copper Company.
+The small, adjacent mining camp on Cleopatra Hill was named Jerome in honor of Eugene Jerome, who became the company secretary.
 (Note: Jerome was a cousin of Winston Churchill's mother, Jennie Jerome.)
 United Verde built a small smelter at Jerome and constructed wagon roads from it to Prescott, the Verde Valley, and the Atlantic and Pacific Railroad depot at Ash Fork.
-However, transport by wagon was expensive, and in late 1884 after the price of copper had fallen by 50 percent, the company ceased all operations at the site.
+However, transport by wagon was expensive, and in late 1884 after the price of copper had fallen by 50%, the company ceased all operations at the site.